ariddell/tatom/source/case_study_racine.rst

 .. ipython:: python

+    # to avoid division by 0 (not a problem with LDA) we add a tiny value to each cell.
+    doctopic_chunks += 1e-6  # 1e-6 is the same as 0.000001
     doctopic_chunks = doctopic_chunks / np.sum(doctopic_chunks, axis=1, keepdims=True)

 As we did in :ref:`previous sections <topic-model-mallet>`, we will aggregate